cal-itp/data-infra/docs/analytics_new_analysts/05-spatial-analysis-basics.md

 gdf = gdf.to_crs('EPSG:2229')
 ```

 Sometimes, the gdf does not have a CRS set and you will need to be manually set it.
 This might occur if you create the `geometry` column from latitude and longitude points.
-More on this in the [intermediate tutorial](geo-intermediate):
+More on this in the [intermediate tutorial](geo-intermediate).

 There are [lots of different CRS available](https://epsg.io).
 The most common ones used for California are: